nomadicpeople/linux_tutorial/docs/00-Setup/01-Install-Cygwin.md

 # HOWTO install Cygwin

-Cygwin is a Unix-like environment for windows.
+In this section we will learn how to setup Cygwin on a Windows machine/ Cygwin is an open-source Unix-like environment for Windows.
-It can be obtained from: www.cygwin.com

 #### Installation Notes:
 1. Download setup.exe   from www.cygwin.com.